ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

     email: vasilvv@google.com

 normative:
-  I-D.ietf-quic-transport:
-  I-D.ietf-quic-recovery:
-  I-D.pauly-quic-datagram:

-informative:
-  I-D.ietf-quic-http:
+  QUIC-TRANSPORT:
+    title: "QUIC: A UDP-Based Multiplexed and Secure Transport"
+    date: {DATE}
+    seriesinfo:
+      Internet-Draft: draft-ietf-quic-transport-latest
+    author:
+      -
+        ins: J. Iyengar
+        name: Jana Iyengar
+        org: Fastly
+        role: editor
+      -
+        ins: M. Thomson
+        name: Martin Thomson
+        org: Mozilla
+        role: editor
+  QUIC-DATAGRAM:
+    title: "An Unreliable Datagram Extension to QUIC"
+    date: {DATE}
+    seriesinfo:
+      Internet-Draft: draft-pauly-quic-datagram-latest
+    author:
+      -
+        ins: T. Pauly
+        name: Tommy Pauly
+        org: Apple
+      -
+        ins: E. Kinnear
+        name: Eric Kinnear
+        org: Apple
+      -
+        ins: D. Schinazi
+        name: David Schinazi
+        org: Google
+  OVERVIEW:
+    title: "The WebTransport Protocol Framework"
+    date: {DATE}
+    seriesinfo:
+      Internet-Draft: draft-vvv-webtransport-overview-latest
+    author:
+      -
+        ins: V. Vasiliev
+        name: Victor Vasiliev
+        organization: Google

 --- abstract

-WebTransport [I-D.vvv-webtransport-overview] is a protocol framework that enables clients constrained by the Web security model to communicate with a remote server using a secure multiplexed transport.
-This document describes QuicTransport, a transport protocol that is based on QUIC [I-D.ietf-quic-transport] and provides support for unidirectional streams, bidirectional streams and datagrams.
+WebTransport [OVERVIEW] is a protocol framework that enables clients constrained by the Web security model to communicate with a remote server using a secure multiplexed transport.
+This document describes QuicTransport, a transport protocol that uses a dedicated QUIC [QUIC-TRANSPORT] connection and provides support for unidirectional streams, bidirectional streams and datagrams.

 --- middle

 # Introduction

-QUIC [I-D.ietf-quic-transport] is a UDP-based multiplexed secure transport.
-It is the underlying protocol for HTTP/3 [I-D.ietf-quic-http], and as such is reasonably expected to be available in web browsers and server-side web frameworks.
-This makes it compelling to base a WebTransport protocol on.
+QUIC [QUIC-TRANSPORT] is a UDP-based multiplexed secure transport.
+It is the underlying protocol for HTTP/3 {{?I-D.ietf-quic-http}}, and as such is reasonably expected to be available in web browsers and server-side web frameworks.
+This makes it a compelling transport to base a WebTransport protocol on.

 This document defines QuicTransport, an adaptation of QUIC to WebTransport model.
 The protocol is designed to be low-overhead on the server side, meaning